abraham-ofolu/deep_learning/README.md

 3. Inside your local git repository, create a directory for the Deep Learning Challenge.

 4. Push the above changes to GitHub.

+# Step 1: Preprocess the Data
+Using your knowledge of Pandas and scikit-learn’s StandardScaler(), you’ll need to preprocess the dataset.
+This step prepares you for Step 2, where you'll compile, train, and evaluate the neural network model.

+# Step 2: Compile, Train, and Evaluate the Model
+Using your knowledge of TensorFlow, you’ll design a neural network, or deep learning model, to create a binary classification model that can predict if an Alphabet Soup-funded organization will be successful based on the features in the dataset.
+You’ll need to think about how many inputs there are before determining the number of neurons and layers in your model.
+Once you’ve completed that step, you’ll compile, train, and evaluate your binary classification model to calculate the model’s loss and accuracy.

+# Step 3: Optimize the Model
+Using your knowledge of TensorFlow, optimize your model to achieve a target predictive accuracy higher than 75%.

+Use any or all of the following methods to optimize your model:

+Adjust the input data to ensure that no variables or outliers are causing confusion in the model, such as:
+Dropping more or fewer columns.
+Creating more bins for rare occurrences in columns.
+Increasing or decreasing the number of values for each bin.
+Add more neurons to a hidden layer.
+Add more hidden layers.
+Use different activation functions for the hidden layers.
+Add or reduce the number of epochs to the training regimen.

+# Conclusion
+0.5519507527351379, Accuracy: 0.7257142663002014Loss: 0.5519507527351379, Accuracy: 0.7257142663002014RESULTS:

+This is Attempt #1 APPLICATION_TYPE cutoff = 600 CLASSIFICATION cutoff = 300 layer1 = 9 : activation function = relu layer2 = 18 : activation function = relu

+Loss: 0.5519507527351379, Accuracy: 0.7257142663002014

+A loss value of 55 indicates that the model can be further optimized.
+The accuracy percent shows that 72% of the model's predicted values align with the true values in the original dataset.